useronetestgitcollab/TestCollabRepo/README.md

 This commit will be pushed to remote.
 The other user, who has a commit that's not pushed to remote, will run git pull --rebase.
 We should see a rebase happening afterwards.

+4) This is the second user, making a new branch called feature/newBranch and making a commit on it.
+5) After getting pushed to remote, we'll run git pull origin feature/newBranch while being checked out on main.